-As one student began giving a report, another student (I'll call him "Duane") began reading his textbook aloud, feigning a concentrated study mode.
+As one student began giving a report, another student (I'll call him "Duane") began reading his textbook in a loud voice, feigning a concentrated study mode.

 Though Duane should not have been reading at all, I went to him quietly and requested the minimum from him: that he not read aloud while somebody was giving a report.

 "DAMN!
 WHAT'S YOUR PROBLEM," he shot at me with an indignant look.
 There were a few stifled titters of laughter breaking through a general stunned silence as the class waited for me to react.

 Now I must explain that I have a very long fuse.
 I typically under-react to things that agitate normal people, I am almost always very deliberate and calm, even after living through a fairly stressful morning.